Under pressure, Romanian ruling party backtracks on referendum

 The dispute has rattled markets, sending the leu currency to a new all time low on Monday and raising concerns that it could imperil a 5 billion euro International Monetary Fund aid loan that underpins the recession-hit economy.

-The interim president, Crin Antonescu, a Ponta ally who took over after Basescu was suspended by parliament, also promised that other measures criticised by the European Commission would be reversed.
+The interim president, Crin Antonescu, a Ponta ally who took over after Basescu was suspended by parliament, also promised that other measures criticized by the European Commission would be reversed.

 European Commission President Jose Manuel Barroso summoned Ponta to Brussels last week and expressed "deep concern" over some of his policies, saying they undermined democratic institutions.